m-reiniger/ClickerApp-angular/README-PUBLIC.md

-# Clicker Issue Tracker
+# clickr Issue Tracker

-This repository serves as the official issue tracker for Clicker.
-It does not contain any source code - it is used exclusively for tracking bugs, feature requests, and other issues related to Clicker.
+This repository serves as the official issue tracker for clickr.
+It does not contain any source code - it is used exclusively for tracking bugs, feature requests, and other issues related to clickr.

-## About Clicker
+## About clickr

-Clicker is a versatile mobile counter application that allows you to create and manage multiple custom counters with an intuitive user interface.
+clickr is a versatile mobile counter application that allows you to create and manage multiple custom counters with an intuitive user interface.
 Perfect for various counting needs in both personal and professional settings like tracking workouts, books read, glasses of water, home office days or drings had in a bar.

 ### Key Features